rbeadles/aws-ivs-inspector/web-application/README.md

 :TODO: Question to the IVS team,

-1. should we consider duplicating the #02 workflow for multiple region deployment or advise the customers to rename the region from the existing file.
-Please refer to #5 in the installation.
+1. should we consider duplicating the #02 workflow for multiple region deployment or advise the customers to rename the region from the existing file (02-tf-infra.yml).
+Please refer to `#7 > #02 > Note` in the installation.

-2. Should I decouple by moving the web application to a separate branch (say ivs) and keeping the Terraform folders and GitHub workflows in the main branch to avoid clutter and the branches specific to the behaviour?